 CRF has developed a pilot program to facilitate and support graduate students in the development of successful graduate fellowship applications.
 This pilot program is a 9-month program designed specifically for NSF and NIH pre-doctoral fellowship proposals.

-Six selected graduate scholars will receive mentoring and support from CRF faculty, staff and peers throughout the grant development process, including: development, refinement and communication of research ideas, approach, and methodology.
+Six selected graduate scholars received mentoring and support from CRF faculty, staff and peers throughout the grant development process, including: development, refinement and communication of research ideas, approach, and methodology.

-Melanna Cox is a first year PhD student in the Kinesiology department.
+Melanna Cox is a PhD student in the Kinesiology department.
 Her research interests include measurement of physical activity and social norms surrounding gender differences of physical activity levels in adolescents.

 Stephanie Delzell works in Michele Klinbeil's lab in the microbiology department, where she studies the protozoan parasite Trypanosoma brucei.
 This parasite is found in sub-Saharan Africa and it is both an agricultural pest, causing nagana in cattle, and a public health concern, causing sleeping sickness in people.
 She studies two Family A DNA polymerases that are both essential for mitochondrial DNA replication in this parasite, in order to determine the important enzymatic functions of these proteins.
 The long term goal of her project is to establish background information for the use of these polymerases as drug targets.

 Shannon Gair is a graduate student in the Clinical Psychology Program, working with Dr. Lisa Harvey in the Early Behavior Development Lab at the University of Massachusetts.
 Her research interests involve understanding the development of ADHD and related difficulties from neurobiological, behavioral, and contextual perspectives.
 She is also interested in early diagnosis and intervention for children with ADHD, as well as ethnic and racial disparities in the assessment and treatment of ADHD.
 She is very excited about the opportunity to develop and submit her first grant with support and guidance from CRF.